bbcawodu/careadvisors-backend/docs/API_Version_2/Patient_Story_Concerns_API/Ranked_Specific_Concerns_API.md

 ## Ranked Specific Concerns Backend API (IN DEVELOPMENT)

 ### Ranked Specific Concerns Retrieval API
-To retrieve a ranked list of ConsumerSpecificConcern class entries based on a submitted ranked list of ConsumerGeneralConcern class entries from the database, submit a PUT request to: http://picbackend.herokuapp.com/v2/ranked_specific_concerns/.
+To retrieve a ranked list of ConsumerSpecificConcern class entries based on a submitted ranked list of consumer general concerns that exist in our db, submit a POST request to: http://picbackend.herokuapp.com/v2/ranked_specific_concerns/.

 - The headers of the request should include:
     - "Content-Type: "application/json""